matthiasmengel/isimip3a-protocol-mockup/README.md

 * programmed tables that are consistent by design
 * easy editing via the browser or offline

 Here is one proposition of such webprotocol, using github's built-in rendering feature.
+You can edit in markdown in several ways.
+Once online on github, your edits will be rendered and become visible via [github.io](https://matthiasmengel.github.io/isimip3a-protocol-mockup/).

 ## Quickest start